Parsley Potatoes, made with buttered red potatoes and fresh parsley, are an easy, comforting, picky-eater-approved side dish.

 While incredibly simple to make, there are a few things to keep in mind when making this recipe.
 You will find the full recipe in the recipe card below.

 - Be sure the potatoes are all the same size.
 This will ensure the potatoes will cook evenly.
 If your potatoes are not the same size, one potato will be overcooked and one will be undercooked--neither pleasant.

 - Use cold water.
 If you want your potatoes to cook evenly, you need to use cold water, not warm water.

 - Use enough water.
 Be sure to fully cover your potatoes in water by at least 1 inch.
 This again helps to ensure all the potatoes will cook evenly.

-- Use a the right size pot.
-Be sure your stock pot or saucepan that is at least 6 quarts.
+- Use the right size pot.
+Be sure your stock pot or saucepan is at least 6 quarts.
 You want there to be several inches between the level of water to the top of the pan, to leave plenty of room for the starchy water to boil up.

 - Heavily salt the water.
 Just like pasta, it is best to heavily salt the water to season the potatoes as they cook.